Sample collection

 • Aspiration cytology – fine needle aspiration (FNA): Ideal for cutaneous or subcutaneous masses since it avoids surface contamination.

-• Aspiration method: Needed in poorly exfoliating masses.
+• Aspiration method: Needed for poorly exfoliating masses.
+Routine technique used to obtain tissue for cytologic evaluation.

 • Exfoliative cytology: